githubuniverseworkshops/workshop-automate-your-workflow/workshop_instructions2.md

 ## Watch your actions come to life!

-1. Merge the pull request
+1. Merge the pull request and check that your workflow completes successfully

 1. Click on the `Code` tab and click on `Packages` on the right sidebar to find your package

-1. Click on `Releases` on the right sidebar to find your new draft Release
+1. Click on `Releases` on the right sidebar to find your new draft release

 ## Additional Exercise